Translate

 As I remember it, Burris wished us to take the matter of John Clarke’s Bible “on credit” rather than his presenting evidence to prove his claim.

-It can be shown that John Clarke, pastor of the Baptist Church, owned a Geneva Bible.
+It can be shown that John Clarke, pastor of the Baptist Church at Newport, Rhode Island, owned a Geneva Bible.
 In 1978, when Edwin S. Gaustad wrote Baptist Piety,[ii] he stated that this Bible then was “now in the possession of the Rhode Island Historical Society.”
 He described it as “a 1608 edition of the Geneva Bible, printed in London by Robert Barker.”
 He adds “it apparently first belonged to John Clarke’s father, Thomas (1570-1627)” and “contains vital statistics pertinent to the Clarke family.”
 The fact that John Clarke owned a Geneva Bible (which may have survived to the present primarily because of its Clarke family information) does not prove that he did not own or use a King James Bible.

 To test the claim of Jonathan Burris, I reviewed John Clarke’s Ill News from New-England; Or, a Narrative of New-Englands Persecution in order to get a sense of what Bible Clarke used – especially hoping to find Bible verses quoted in his book by which to identify a particular translation.
 There is a lot of scripture in his book, but often times he is likely quoting from memory – just writing and not looking in a Bible to get it exact.
 In some places it seems like he adjusts Bible verses to fit in the form of the sentence he is writing.
 Nevertheless, my initial conclusion is that John Clarke’s Bible references favor the King James as the primary Bible he was using in 1652 when he wrote Ill News from New England.
 Consider this.